13 Feb, 2013 | Netvantage in SEO

 PageRank – Search engines assign a number between 0-10 for an indexed webpage to rate the authority of that webpage.

-Panda – A series of updates to Google's algorithm which penalized websites with poor content and/or spammy link portfolios.
+Panda – Similar to Penguin, Panda is a series of updates to Google’s algorithm which penalized websites with poor or thin content and/or spammy link portfolios.
 It emphasizes the importance of having quality content on a website.
-This ranking algorithm allows smaller websites with quality content to rise in Google search results.
+This ranking algorithm allows smaller websites with high-quality content to rise in Google search results.

 Pay-per-click – or PPC – Online advertising approach that determines the cost of an ad by the number of people who click on the ad.